willroberts/duelyst/docs/ARCHITECTURE.md

 - Client code can be found in `server/lib/data_access/knex.coffee` and `server/knexfile.js`, and configuration can be found in `config/`
 - Migrations can be run via `docker compose up migrate`
-- An admin UI is available at `http://localhost:8080` via `docker compose up adminer`

 Redis: